Champagne (2014 film)

 Champagne is a 2014 Nigerian romantic thriller film, produced and directed by Emem Isong.
-It stars Majid Michel, Alexx Ekubo, Mbong Amata, Susan Peters, Tana Adelana, Kokotso Charlotte, and introduces Rosemary Zimu as Champagne.
+It stars Majid Michel, Alexx Ekubo, Mbong Amata, Susan Peters, Tana Adelana, Koketso Motlhabane Charlotte, and introduces Rosemary Zimu as Champagne.
 This is Emem Isong's first film as a director.

 The film tells the story of a young couple (Alex Ekubo and Rosemary Zimu), who are in an "open marriage"; To meet their financial needs as a family, they often date unsuspecting people, scam them, and run away.
-They eventually meet Mr Douglas (Majid Michel), who takes them on an unexpected ride.
+They eventually meet Mr. Douglas (Majid Michel), who takes them on an unexpected ride.